mdsoto/mdsoto/README.md

 David
 _______________________________________________________

-Important geo computing organizations (they don't have the follow button) are:
+Some important geo computing organizations (they don't have the follow button) are:

  https://github.com/seg